wp-plugins/gwolle-gb/readme.txt

 * Easy to use guestbook frontend with a simple form for visitors of your website.
 * Simple and clean admin interface that integrates seamlessly into WordPress admin.
-* Easy import of DMSGuestbook entries into Gwolle-GB.
+* Easy import from other guestbooks into Gwolle-GB.
 * Notification by mail when a new entry has been posted.
 * Moderation, so that you can check an entry before it is visible in your guestbook (all optional).
 * Akismet integration for fighting spam.